bluefoxr/Personal_Website/content/post/2022-09-14_Peer_Review/index.md

 In practice there are *many* problems with this process.
 Far too many to go into much detail here: I could mention the conflicting incentives of the "publish or perish" metrics that researchers are judged on; predatory/fake journals that will publish anything for a fee; "citation circles" where groups of friendly researchers cite each other's work simply to increase their citation counts; and the issue of "who you know" often outweighing "what you know", among many other issues that come to mind.
 But let's focus on some specific problems with the review process.

 Let me preface this with a disclaimer: *peer review is an essential part of the scientific process*.
-Reviewers give up their free time to make this happen, and should be recognised for this fact.
+Reviewers give up their time to make this happen, without payment, and should be recognised for this fact.
 I have reviewed many papers for around 20 different journals, and many academics do more than that, and do a great job of it.
 However, not all reviewers play by the rules, and this is a problem.
 So it is the minority that I will focus on here.

 ## Hostile reviewers